quangdaon/unlockjs/README.md

 konami.set('code', 'UUDDLRLRba');

+// Now, it is triggered without the enter key and runs the `gainLives` function.

 konami.set('name', 'konamiCode'); // Throws an error because names cannot be changed.

-// Now, it is triggered without
 ```

 _Please note: While it is possible modify these properties directly using `konami.callback = function () { alert('derp') }`, this is highly discouraged as it bypasses any checks and may break the code.
 This is especially true with the "code" property, as `Cheat.code` is a function that returns the keycode array, and the raw code input is stored privately.
 This "feature" will be disabled as soon as I figure out how._